Philips CPAP Lawsuits

 - Thyroid Cancer

+As of February 2023, the FDA reports it received more than 98,000 medical device reports, including 346 deaths linked to broken down PE-PUR foam in the Philips CPAP machines between April 2021 and December 31, 2022.
 The reports include injuries such as cancer, pneumonia, dizziness, asthma, headache, infection, cough, difficulty breathing and chest pain.

-Symptoms of Philips CPAP Foam Exposure
+Philips CPAP Foam Exposure Symptoms

 - Airway irritation and inflammation